 Entire countries in lockdown

-As I write this, at least a third of the world is on stay-at-home lockdown to prevent the spread of the coronavirus.
+As I write this, at least a third of the world is on stay-at-home lockdown to prevent the spread of Covid-19.
 For the Balinese, it will feel like an extended Nyepi with less rules.
-They had a small taste of it last month when this year’s Nyepi event was extended by the Balinese government from the usual one day to two days because of the coronavirus situation.
+They had a small taste of it last month when this year’s Nyepi event was extended by the Balinese government from the usual one day to two days because of the Covid situation.

 For the rest of the world, self-isolation on a national scale is a completely new experience.
 And although it’s heart-wrenchingly sad that it will result in hardships for so many people, there are some upsides to it too.
 Here are some examples of this to brighten your day…